AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 |image43|

-ACX will identify an unused IP address in an iterative fashion and assign it to itself.
+CloudN will identify an unused IP address in an iterative fashion and assign it to itself.
 As seen in the above example, the IP address generated is 10.88.0.3.

-Once the IP address is generated, ACX will start to download the latest ACX software.
+Once the IP address is generated, CloudN will start to download the latest CloudN software.

 …….. snippet…….